The First Nations

 All these developments led to a growing feeling amongst the inhabitants of the Thirteen English colonies that they were being hemmed in by the French.
 The tensions that this caused led to the outbreak of the French and Indian Wars (1754-63), which in turn led to, and became a part of, the global conflict between Britain and France known as the Seven Years’ War (1756-63).

-In North America, as the name suggests, each side was aided by Native American allies.
-With the population of the English colonies at around a million, while that of the French colonies was about 70,000, the British had the advantage in numbers.
-However the French started the war with better troops and commanders, and success went there way for some time.
-Eventually, however, the British were able to gain the upper hand.
-The British Navy took Louisbourg in 1758, and a British army took Quebec at the famous battle of the Heights of Abraham, un 1759.
+Eventually the British were able to gain the upper hand.
+The British Navy took Louisbourg in 1758, and a British army took Quebec at the famous battle of the Heights of Abraham, in 1759.
 By the end of the following year the whole of New France had been occupied, and in the Treaty of Paris which ended the war (1763) Britain gained all of North America east of the Mississippi river.

 British North America